Grant's Canal: 1862 attempt

 If the plan worked as intended, the Mississippi would cut through the canal ditch, allowing Union ships to traverse the river without being fired on by the defenders of Vicksburg.
 It was also considered possible that the river would move from its old course through the canal cut, isolating Vicksburg from the river entirely.
 Progress was hampered by the falling level of the river and outbreaks of disease.
+Williams's soldiers were primarily men from New England who were unused to the climate of southern summers.
 The temperature in the area sometimes reached as high as 110 F, potable water was scarce, and the mosquito-ridden swamps in the area were havens for disease.
 Malaria, dysentery, and scurvy were common among the workers, and supplies of quinine to treat malaria ran out.
 Disease was further promoted by soldiers dumping raw sewage into the Mississippi River, which was also their source of drinking water.